filecoin-project/specs/content/systems/filecoin_markets/retrieval_market/_index.md

 The main components are as follows:

 - A payment channel actor (see {{<link payment_channel_actor>}} for details)
-- Two `libp2p` services -
-   - a protocol for making queries
-   - a protocol for negotiating and carrying out retrieval deals.
-The intention for this protocol is to become a separate libp2p protocol as the retrieval market design evolves in the near future.
+- A Data Transfer subsystem and protocol used to query retrieval miners and initiate retrieval deals
 - A chain-based content routing interface
-- A client module to query retrieval miners and initiate deals for retrieval
 - A provider module to respond to queries and deal proposals

-The retrieval market has evolved to support sending arbitrary payload CIDs & selectors within a piece.
-Further, it piggybacks on the Data Transfer system and Graphsync to handle transfer and verification, to support arbitrary selectors, and to reduce round trips.
+The retrieval market operate by piggybacking on the Data Transfer system and Graphsync to handle transfer and verification, to support arbitrary selectors, and to reduce round trips.
+The retrieval market can support sending arbitrary payload CIDs & selectors within a piece.

 The Data Transfer System is augmented accordingly to support pausing/resuming and sending intermediate vouchers to facilitate this.

 Additional features, which are yet to be specified include mechanisms for timeouts and cancellations.